How Can I Avoid Communication “Misfires” with Students?

 - Model the behavior you expect from your students

-In a gradual and friendly presentation, Dr. Waldeck will offer examples of "bad behaviors" and provide alternative strategies.
+In a gradual and friendly presentation, the program mentor will offer examples of "bad behaviors" and provide alternative strategies.
 Practical, pertinent examples taken from today's classrooms will clearly illustrate the material covered.
-Buy your 20-minute video today.

 Give your own behaviors a checkup and create a positive effect on student learning in only 20 minutes.
 Buy your copy today.